How council housing charges are set

 How rents are calculated

-• the market value of the individual property in January 1999 compared to the national average value for other local authority properties
+• market value of the property in January 1999 compared to the national average value for other local authority properties

 • average earnings of manual workers in the county or borough compared to national average earnings